Majixed/vim-dotfiles/README.md

 # Majixed's Vim dotfiles

 This is a collection of my Vim configuration files.
 I use these with Vim on the a-Shell terminal emulator for iOS and iPadOS.
 While its speed when compared to other such emulators is remarkable, it lacks quite a few tools that you would normally find on a regular terminal, such as `git`.
-As `git` is a prerequisite of the more advanced plug-in managers like vim-plug, I resorted to using vim-pathogen, a simple but effective runtime path manager, for managing my plug-ins, along with libgit2 for cloning the plug-in repositories.
+As `git` is a prerequisite of the more advanced plug-in managers like vim-plug, I resorted to using vim-pathogen, a simple but effective runtime path manager, for managing my plug-ins, along with `lg2`, a built in alternative to `git` made with libgit2, for cloning the plug-in repositories.
 See the links at the end of the README for more information on the plug-ins I use.

 ## How to use